Changes to Medicaid

 Overview

 H.R.
-1 is a new federal law that changes how Medicaid is funded and how some people qualify for and keep their coverage.
+1 is a new federal law that changes how some people qualify for and keep their coverage.
 It is sometimes called the “One Big Beautiful Bill Act” because it combines many health care and budget policies into a single law, including new rules that affect adults covered by Medicaid Expansion.

 Beginning in July 2026, new federal rules from H.R.
 1 will change how some Montanans apply for and keep their Medicaid coverage.
 These changes will mostly affect adults covered through Medicaid Expansion and are intended to increase regular eligibility checks and personal responsibility for staying enrolled.